From Symmetries to Commutant Algebras in Standard Hamiltonians

 \section{Locality and the DCT}

-In this appendix, we discuss some aspects of the restrictions on local terms with a given set of conserved quantities due to the DCT of Thm.~\ref{thm:dct}.
+In this appendix, we discuss some aspects of the restrictions on local terms with a given set of conserved quantities due to the DCT of Thm.~\ref{thm:dct}, and also prove Lems.~\ref{lem:strloc} and \ref{lem:typeI}.
 Specifically, suppose we want to find all local Hamiltonians that commute with some desired set of conserved quantities.
 We will assume that these conserved quantities generate a commutant algebra that is the centralizer of a local algebra, where the latter is generated from some strictly local bond terms and perhaps also few extensive local operators as in the dynamical $SU(2)$ case of Sec.~\ref{subsec:dynamicalSU2}.
 Using the DCT, we know that any such symmetric Hamiltonian can be produced by the generators of the local algebra.
 However, the DCT does not tell us how many generators are needed and does not exclude possibility that this involves products of an extensive number of generators spread over the entire system.
 Some variants of concern are that perhaps some linear combination of products of extensive numbers of bond generator terms can turn out to be a local or an extensive local operator due to some cancellations, or that something like this happens for combinations involving products of an extensive local generator (or its powers) and an extensive number of bond generator terms.
 (Of course, an extensive local generator multiplied by a finite number of bond generators is a non-local operator and would not be allowed as a Hamiltonian, but the DCT does not provide any restrictions on the number of factors and summands.)
 As we will see, in some cases we can impose restrictions on the range of the local terms we are interested in and still use the DCT to restrict their structure.
-For example, in some cases we are able to show that symmetric extensive local Hamiltonians are sums of strictly local terms that are also ``locally-generatable" by known bond terms (precise statements are below).